katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

 Gathering Facts
 ---------------

-In Ansible 2.8 the implicit "Gathering Facts" task in a play was changed to obey play tags.
+In Assible 2.8 the implicit "Gathering Facts" task in a play was changed to obey play tags.
 Previous to 2.8, the "Gathering Facts" task would ignore play tags and tags supplied from the command line and always run in a task.